-Hopefully, this long Tsukihime Retrospective has given you some idea of the Tsukihime series and what makes it so special among Type Moon’s other works.
+Hopefully, this long Tsukihime Retrospective has given you some idea of what Tsukihime is and what makes it so special among Type Moon’s other works.
 The sense of dread and horror, lovable characters, and a more self-contained plot among other aspects.

-If I were to pick certain areas to start with, I would go with the original visual novel (with the translation), the Tsukihime manga, or one of the Melty Blood games since even if they are spin-offs, they’re still a pretty good way to get to know the cast and they’re the only Tuskihime media that is widely available.
-There is of course also the remake which will probably serve as the basis for the series going forward but unless you speak Japanese, that’s going to have to wait for a bit.
+If I were to pick certain areas to start with, I would go with the original visual novel (with the translation), the Tsukihime manga, or one of the Melty Blood games since even if they’re spin-offs, they’re still a great introduction to the cast and they’re the only Tuskihime media that is widely available.
+There is also of course the remake which will probably serve as the basis for the series going forward but unless you speak Japanese, that’s going to have to wait for a bit.

-While it may sound difficult to access, I genuinely believe Tsukihime is one of the best visuals novels and manga that I have ever read and I implore you to seek the Blue Glass Moon in any way you can.
+While it may sound difficult to access, I genuinely believe Tsukihime is one of the best visual novels (and manga) that I have ever read and I implore you to seek the Blue Glass Moon in any way you can.

 Tsukihime -A Piece of Blue Glass Moon- is available for Nintendo Switch and PS4 exclusively in Japan.
 Melty Blood: Type Lumina will be available for Switch, PS4, and PC in September.